In this article, I argue that a state court

 a federal court interpreting state law must defer to the

 decisions of the supreme court of that state.
-But what if the state
+But what if the

 supreme